WLA Members Come Together To Support IT Works Fall Semester Graduates

 Students then received their certificates and officially graduated while being congratulated by the audience, their families and their peers.

-After graduation, Catherine Birch, the Corporate Director of Christiana Care’s Health and Innovation Center, spoke about working with the ITWorks program.
+After graduation, Catherine Burch, the Corporate Director of Christiana Care’s Health & Technology Innovation Center, spoke about working with the ITWorks program.
 “For Christiana Care, technology and innovation are very much a part of our daily lives.
 To have the opportunity to work with students that exhibit such a passion for technology is a fantastic reminder to us that there is a local pool of talent that Wilmington companies can leverage.”